 • Rising housing costs (particularly rental housing)

-• Declining real wages
+• Declining real wages and economic shocks

-• Declining levels of social capital
+• America's loneliness crisis and declining levels of social capital

 The cumulative impact of these trends has been the reduction of economic capacity for the most vulnerable among us.
 This economic vulnerability, in turn, has made it much more likely for individual or household crises to result in episodes of homelessness, especially in our country's most expensive rental housing markets.